-Domain: Leadership and Decision Making lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В Α Fully 6.
+Domain: Leadership and Decision Making lm plementa tion Sta tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В В А 6.
 School data reflect that all SWDs, ages 3-5, receive special education and related services in the regular early childhood (Pre-K) and kindergarten classes with peers without disabilities.
 Schools with Pre-K programs only School administrators collaborate with the district to establish programs that include students with and without disabilities in the same early childhood and kindergarten classes.
 The school has targets to increase the number of SWDs, ages 3 - 5, who receive special education and related services in inclusive classes with peers without disabilities.
 General and special education teachers regularly collaborate to plan and implement weekly lessons based on Florida standards for Pre-K and kindergarten.
 Curriculum adaptations, such as changing the physical or social environment, placing materials in optimal positions or heights, breaking down steps in a task, assistive devices, alternate materials, etc., are considered as easy-to-implement interventions All children receive supports and interventions necessary to ensure developmentally appropriate progress prior to referral for special education services and programs.
 Developmentally appropriate behavior supports are provided for students.
 The school regularly monitors (e.g., monthly) the number and progress of SWDs, ages 3-5, who receive special education and related services in inclusive settings with peers without disabilities.
-3-5, indicating the location(s) where related services are peacher lesson plans indicating appropriate curriculum adap Note: necess - e see the Appendices: Glossary of Terms for definition of the e above to erm: currio culum ada ptations.
-F Partnerships with private providers may be Comments: Imbassy Creek Elementary does not have a Pre-K program.
+Suggested Measures: Schedules of SWDs, ages 3-5, indicating the location(s) where related services are provided to those students.
+Data showing the percentage of time each SWD, ages 3-5, pends with same-age peers without disabilities.
+Teacher lesson plans indicating appropriate curriculum adaptations or interventions for SWDs in the general education, early childhood curriculum.
+Note: Aligns with District BPIE Indicator #4.
+Please see the Appendices: Glossary of Terms for definition of the above term: curriculum adaptations.
+Partnerships with private providers may be necessary.
+Comm ents: